 Our take is this: traditional cardio and fasting are not really compatible.
 The keyword here, though, is “traditional.”
 This means the typical 40-minute moderate-pace jog or session on the stationary bike.

 If you’re a cardio junky, then we recommend you check out the Cardio Abs Mobility program.
 This can be done on your non-training days and doesn’t interfere with your recovery.
 Even more relevant, it doesn’t jack up your appetite.
 Add this to your routine if you’re really gung-ho on the fitness train and want to amplify fat loss results.

 Work Out When It’s Best for YOU

 In any case, get your exercise in when it’s best and most manageable for you.
 If post-workout hunger during a fast is a non-issue for you, then by all means train in the morning.
 Not always, but typically hunger is more prevalent once you reach 12% to 13% body fat level or below.
 Many people following Kinobody programs have reported this.
 This is why we suggest a workout later in the day if possible.
 Gauge your hunger levels to get a feel of what is tolerable for you.

-The intermittent fasting benefits are wide and far-reaching.
+There is a right way to do intermittent fasting and exercise (workout).
+The benefits of I.F. are wide and far-reaching.
 However, a morning workout can turn the earlier hours of the day into a hunger fest.